josehrami/tan/README.md

-# tan
+# tan.go
-tan is a go library pronounced tango
+tan is a go module pronounced tango